Outdoor Recreation & Open Gym Activities

 There is a $5 registration/equipment fee for all advanced registration events.

-Learn what is needed to extend your camping season year round.
-Participants will meet on Thursday March 5th from 3:30-5:30 for a planning session to cover required gear, clothing, food, tour planning and equipment rentals.
-Our next meeting will be on the mountain where we will construct a snow shelter and experience perfect star gazing (weather permitting).
-Don’t miss this epic adventure!
+Learn what is needed to spend more time outdoors this summer.
+Participants will meet on Thursday, May 7th from 3:30-5:30 for a planning session to cover required gear, clothing, food, tour planning and equipment rentals.
+Our next meeting will be on the mountain where we will spend the afternoon hiking in and the evening experience perfect star gazing (weather permitting).
+Don’t miss this EPIC adventure!

 Introduction to Indoor Rock Climbing